simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 With no arguments, `balance` shows a list of all accounts and their change of balance - ie, the sum of posting amounts, both inflows and outflows - during the entire period of the journal.
+("Simple" here means just one column of numbers, covering a single period.
+You can also have multi-period reports, described later.)

-For real-world accounts, this should also match their end balance at the end of the journal period (more on this below).
+For real-world accounts, these numbers will normally be their end balance at the end of the journal period; more on this below.

 Accounts are sorted by [declaration order](#account) if any, and then alphabetically by account name.